What Makes Metal Detection in the Food Industry Different?May 12, 2021

 Product Effect and Metal Detection

 Setting up a metal detector for use on a food production line requires an understanding of “product effect.”
+You may need a little help understanding the ins and outs of the process.

 1) It is not physically possible to detect any contaminant whose value is smaller than the Product Effect value.
-For instance, if the product effect is equal to metal the size of a ping pong ball, you will not be to achieve a contaminant the size of a marble.
+For instance, if the effect is equal to metal the size of a ping pong ball, you will not be to achieve a contaminant the size of a marble.
 Metal detectors are made to set the reject point at a specific threshold.
 They rely on the simple mathematical formula:

 Sensitivity Setting + Product Effect + Contaminant Value = Reject Alarm